ipolitun/hotel-demand-forecasting/README.md

   errors when history is insufficient.

 ### Prediction service
-* Loads persisted model artifacts from `MODEL_DIR`, falling back to base models when initializing a new hotel.
+* Loads persisted model artifacts and performs demand forecasting for configured hotels.
-* Provides `/run-predict`, `/train`, `/init_hotel/{hotel_id}`, `/status/{hotel_id}`, and `/config/{hotel_id}`
+* Provides `/run-predict`, `/train`, `/init-hotel/{hotel_id}`, `/status/{hotel_id}`, and `/config/{hotel_id}`
   endpoints for inference and lifecycle management.
-* Commits predictions to PostgreSQL with rollback on failure to ensure atomic writes.
+* Commits predictions to PostgreSQL.

 ### Scheduler service
 A lightweight FastAPI app whose lifespan hook triggers the `trigger_forecast` job.
-The job enumerates hotels (currently hardcoded) and calls the router’s prediction endpoint with safe target dates capped by `MAX_DATA_DATE`.
-Replace the placeholder logic with database queries to support dynamic hotel lists.
+The scheduler currently uses a predefined list of hotels and calls the router’s prediction endpoint with target dates.
+The implementation can be extended to support dynamic hotel discovery via database queries.

 ### Frontend UI
-The `frontend_ui` folder contains an Nginx-backed static site that communicates with the router API, enabling operations teams to upload bookings and inspect forecasts from a browser.
+The `frontend_ui` folder contains an Nginx-backed static site that communicates with the router API, allowing users to upload booking data and view forecast results through a browser interface.

 ## Development notes
 * Error handling — prefer raising subclasses of `ServiceError` and decorate FastAPI routes with